 3:00p - Back on the road

 3:30p - after two more checkpoints, we are back in the UAE.
-Passports are back in our possession and in our pockets, so my assumption is that we will not be back in Oman anymore today.
+Passports are back in our possession and in our pockets, so my assumption is that we will not be back in Oman anymore today.3:40p - reached a big sandy hill ear Lahbab in the UAE.
+We are stopped right now to deflate the tires a little for sandy driving.

 These pics don't do the "dune bashing" experience much justice, but ...
 Pay attention to the horizon, it will provide evidence to how tilted the truck was on these dunes.